MI-FraunhoferIWM/data2rdf/docs/examples/abox/1_csv.md

 Let us take the following concept for the example: the key of the concept is `"Vorkraft"` and the IRI is `"https://w3id.org/steel/ProcessOntology/Preload"`, which has been defined in the introduced ontology above.
 Of course, you **may also choose any ontological IRI from any ontology** which matches your concept from the data file.

-Please also note that we are defining the mappings of the metadata and the time series in the same dictionary.
-The **units of the metadata** is assumed to be read from the **third column of the metadata-section** whereas the **unit of the time series columns** is assumed to be read from the **second row of the time series header**.
+Please also note that we are defining the mappings of the metadata and the dataframe in the same dictionary.
+The **units of the metadata** is assumed to be read from the **third column of the metadata-section** whereas the **unit of the dataframe columns** is assumed to be read from the **second row of the dataframe header**.

 During the pipeline run, the units extracted from the metadata and timeseries will be mapped to ontological concepts of the [QUDT ontology](https://www.qudt.org/pages/QUDToverviewPage.html), describing a large set of SI units and off-system units.